Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 Visit Seven Magic Mountains on a Tour

 To be honest, if you drive, don’t even bother to book a tour.
 The place is located less than 30 minutes away from Las Vegas.
-Furthermore, giving its small size and interpretive signage, you can visit Seven Magic Mountains and conduct a self-guided tour without any help.
-Those who prefer others to take care of all of the so-called logistics can book one of the following tours from Las Vegas.
+Furthermore, considering its small size and interpretive signage, you can visit Seven Magic Mountains and conduct a self-guided tour without any help.
+If you want to check out a few other landmarks in the area, consider booking a guided tour.

 Is Seven Magic Mountains Worth a Visit?

 A visit to Seven Magic Mountains is an absolute must for any art enthusiast.
-Furthermore, it’s a welcoming change in plans for almost every visitor of Las Vegas.
-On the other hand, flying across the world or driving hours upon hours just to see the installation may not be worth your time and money.
-Although it’s a subjective opinion.
+Furthermore, it’s a welcoming change in scenery for almost every visitor of Las Vegas.

 Helpful Tips for Visiting Seven Magic Mountains

-- Bring plenty of water and snack.
+- Bring plenty of water and snacks.
 You are going to the desert.
-So be sure to stay hydrated even if you visit Seven Magic Mountains for a short time.
-The daytime temperatures in summer here can reach 104 degrees Fahrenheit.
+Be sure to stay hydrated even during a quick stop at Seven Magic Mountains.
+The daytime temperatures in the summer can reach 104 degrees Fahrenheit.
 Fresh fruits or snacks also come in handy, especially if you plan to spend several hours photographing the artwork.

 - Wear sunscreen.
 Again, protect yourself and your skin.
 Slather a generous amount of sunscreen on your skin and bring a cap or wide-brimmed hat for extra protection.